sandro-pasquali/Herder/readme.md

 Actors receive the current result set.
 Actors can be invoked serially or in parallel.

-The machines are evented, such that a #data event is emitted on each iteration through the instruction list, to which is made available the current result set.
-When the machine is finished it emits #end.
+The machines are evented, such that a `data` event is emitted on each iteration through the instruction list, to which is made available the current result set.
+When the machine is finished it emits `end`.

 Additionally, the machine can be transformed into a true state machine, where state change events are programmable.

-Importantly, asynchronous execution is supported, such that an actor must yield (with #next) in order for the iteration to continue.
+Importantly, asynchronous execution is supported, such that an actor must yield (with `next`) in order for the iteration to continue.

 Consider the following: